ni/monodrive-documentation/docs/Simulator.md

 - *Closed Loop with Fixed Step*, enables a user to control the time delta between simulation steps regardless of the wall clock time.

-Below are some examples of the monoDrive Simulator using Replay mode:
+## Starting in the Simulator

+Through a monoDrive Client, users may control specific vehicle behavior.
+Below are three demonstrations of the starting map in Replay mode.
+The first example, comes from the pilot example in our LabVIEW Client.
+The second and third examples show vehicle behaviors for two different set-ups in the map.

 <div class="img_container">
   <video width=650px height=480px muted autoplay loop>